puppetlabs/puppetlabs-apache/README.md

 Determines whether the HTTPD service restart command should be anything other than the default managed by Puppet.
 Defaults to undef.

+#####`timeout`

+Sets the amount of seconds the server will wait for certain events before failing a request.
+Defaults to 120.

 #####`trace_enable`